ShabnazRahman/Shabnaz_Portfolio/README.md

 Turning raw data into actionable insights using SQL, Python and Tableau.

 1. Excel Portfolio : (https://1drv.ms/w/c/5af0de34e731787c/IQDaX3NEsJFtRKZu7Qgb3JsWAU2Az4SQ7NO-QPX4kH-aZ8Q?e=uVFqvn) - Got raw data then got results and used filters to drill down on specific topics.

+📄 Description
+This project demonstrates my ability to clean, explore, and analyse business data using Excel and Power BI while applying essential UK data laws.
+I worked with retail and bike sales datasets to extract insights, calculate metrics, and answer key business questions that inform decision-making.
+This included presenting findings with visuals tailored for a senior audience.

+💡 Key Skills Demonstrated
+Applied UK data regulations: GDPR, Data Protection Act, and the Computer Misuse Act Used Excel functions like SUM, AVERAGE, and SWITCH for KPI analysis Built Pivot Tables to segment data by customer age group, region, and gender Conducted market breakdowns and summarised performance using dynamic filtering Created charts and insights presentations to prepare for Power BI dashboard delivery Practised data storytelling and reporting for senior stakeholders

 2. Database Portfolio : (https://1drv.ms/w/c/5af0de34e731787c/IQBEp-XPVL9GRq1OSIfOvGw_AUYvsCiXbhupDkv-ZD96B3k?e=jV8cch)
+📄 Description
+This workbook demonstrates my ability to write SQL queries, understand relational data structures, and apply data modelling techniques in a business context.
+The tasks included interpreting data for a fictional ice cream company, identifying data types and entities, and writing SQL to retrieve and manipulate relevant business data.
+I also worked with Azure Data Studio to explore how relational databases are built, queried, and secured in the cloud.

+💡 Key Skills Demonstrated
+Used SQL to retrieve, filter, sort, and aggregate data Identified primary keys and relationships between database tables Explained relational database concepts: one-to-many and many-to-many relationships Developed entity-relationship diagrams to represent business datasets Applied data integrity principles such as normalization, data types, and constraints Explored cloud-based relational databases using Azure Data Studio Demonstrated data querying to support business insight and reporting

 3. Python Portfolio : (https://1drv.ms/w/c/5af0de34e731787c/IQD6jISH6JrERLwzMtCvvdnrAXDHruxiPkT7E6XYT6R0rO8?e=mX0Dhu) - I imported raw data using the format .csv files then use the data to create data results and visualisations
 4. Sales Cleaning data : (https://colab.research.google.com/drive/1t6INLDtt8qmWPbotPMFq3rU0_OmN-hqz?usp=sharing)